ivanov/kanten/README.md

 [ ] kanten.js
 [ ] refactor to remove globals with instance variables [ ] write a kanten man page
-[ ] -F or --quit-if-one-screen
+    [ ] add section for COMPATIBILITY WITH MORE and COMPATIBILITY WITH LESS [ ] -F or --quit-if-one-screen
        Causes less to automatically exit if the entire file can be dis‐ played on the first screen.